 - by a state government or local council (s 69);

 - by a Commonwealth agency (s 71);

-- at the minister’s request if they believe a controlled action is about to be taken (s 70).
+- at the Planning Minister’s request if they believe a controlled action is about to be taken (s 70).

-After the minister has received a referral, it is published online for 10 days for public comment (see www.environment.gov.au/epbc/public-notices).
-The minister must take into account public comments received during this 10-day period (s 75(1A)).
+After the Planning Minister has received a referral, it is published online for 10 days for public comment (see www.environment.gov.au/epbc/public-notices).
+The Planning Minister must take into account public comments received during this 10-day period (s 75(1A) EPBC Act).

-The minister has 20 days following a referral to decide whether the activity is a controlled action, and therefore whether it needs approval.
-If the decision is clearly unacceptable (s 74B–74D), the minister does not need to decide whether it is a controlled action.
-If the minister decides that approval is not needed, the activity may be carried out without contravention of the EPBC Act.
+The Planning Minister has 20 days following a referral to decide whether the activity is a controlled action, and therefore whether it needs approval.
+If the decision is clearly unacceptable (s 74B–74D EPBC Act), the Planning Minister does not need to decide whether it is a controlled action.
+If the Planning Minister decides that approval is not needed, the activity may be carried out without contravention of the EPBC Act.

-If the minister decides that the proposal is a controlled action, it must be assessed using one of the following methods:
+If the Planning Minister decides that a proposal is a controlled action, it must be assessed using one of the following methods:

 - accredited assessment process;

-- assessment of preliminary documents (the ‘desktop assessment’) – this is appropriate when very In Victoria, a child or young person under 18.
-See also infant. impacts are predictable with certainty;
+- assessment of preliminary documents (the ‘desktop assessment’) – this is appropriate when very minor impacts are predictable with certainty;

 - public environment report;